OpenIPC/docs/src/content/docs/development/contribution-docs.md

 3. Enable the **New Feature** toggle.

 For more details, check the [official documentation](https://docs.openipc.org).

+This is an image [Example Image](/src/assets/images/example-image.png)
 ```
+:::caution
+Please place your image in `/src/assets/images`so that you can use it like this `[Example Image](/src/assets/images/example-image.png)`

 ### 7. Add Your Page to the Sidebar Navigation (If Required)